 Not sure, if you are following me on Instagram and seen the latest post of me throwing my toys out of the pram and expressing my frustration?
 No?
-Then catch up here in this post.
+Then catch up here in

 In May, my blog will be 2 years old ( well, Don’t Cramp My Style domain to be specific).
 Since I started this blog, I really threw myself into it.
 I literally loved every minute of blogging.
 You can read my post the story behind don’t cramp my style to see how I came up with a blog name.
 After 1,5 year of blogging, I came to a point where I am like in between two roads and caught myself of being quite fed up with some things.
 Perhaps, blogging a full time wasn’t a wise decision.